 A continuous work-in-progress resource page for the RAR community and allies.
-Our aim is to co-create a resource that is of, by, and for FTWN-B and BIPOC folks.
+We aim to co-create a resource that is of, by, and for FTWN-B and BIPOC folks.

-If you see something missing or have a resource you would like to add, please email us at email@example.com.
+If you see something missing or want to add a resource, please email us at firstname.lastname@example.org.

 Bikepacking Essentials List